XJTU-NetVerify/XJTU-NetVerify.github.io/content/en/people/wkli.md

 research_label = ["Simulation"]

 [[introduction]]
-    content = "I'm currently a undergraduate student at Lanzhou University, and will join in the NetVerify lab on Sept.
-2024.
-My research focus is dataplane verification."
+    content = "I am a master student at Xi'an Jiaotong University (XJTU), advised by Prof. Peng Zhang.

+My research interests are majorly in computer systems: networked systems and operating systems.
+Currently I'm working on the simulation of networks and network infrastructure design for LLM.
+"

 [[research]]
-    interest = 'Dataplane Verification'
+    interest = 'Network Simulation'

 [[education]]
     school = "Lanzhou University"